-Coast Regional Council is the regional clearinghouse for review of federal funds, the TPO is the transit agency, the City of Panama City is the Port Authority and Panama City and Bay County are the Airport Authority.
-Therefore, the agreement is signed by the TPO, WFRPC (ECRC), Panama City Port Authority, and Panama City-Bay County International Airport Authority.
-The agreement was updated and executed in January 2011 and was reaffirmed in April 2015.
+The Intergovernmental Coordination and Review (ICAR) and Public Transportation Coordination Joint Participation Agreement (JPA) provides a framework for review of federally funded projects in the urbanized area and for incorporating port, aviation, and transit projects into TPO plans.
+The Emerald Coast Regional Council is the regional clearinghouse for review of federal funds, Okaloosa County is the transit agency, and Okaloosa County and the City of DeFuniak Springs are both airport agencies.
+Therefore, the agreement is signed by the TPO, FDOT, WFRPC (ECRC), Okaloosa County, the City of DeFuniak Springs and Walton County.
+The agreement was updated and executed on April 15, 2010, and was reaffirmed in 2015.
 If significant changes occur the agreement will be updated or reaffirmed at that point in time.

 The TPO maintains bylaws, which describe the operating procedures for the TPO and its advisory committees.
-The bylaws were adopted on June 17, 2004 and amended on December 4, 2013.
-A Technical Coordinating Committee (TCC), a Citizens' Advisory Committee (CAC), and the Local Coordinating Board (LCB) advise the TPO.
-Ad hoc committees, to advise the TPO and its staff are formed as needed.
+The bylaws were updated and adopted February 20, 2014.
+A Technical Coordinating Committee (TCC) and a Citizens' Advisory Committee (CAC) advise the TPO.
+A Freight Advisory Committee was added in 2017.
+Ad hoc committees to advise the TPO and its staff are formed as needed.
 Each committee carries out its prescribed tasks and responsibilities at regularly scheduled and, at times, special meetings.
-Areas addressed by these ad hoc committees in the past include freight mobility, transit, congestion management, and corridor management.
+Areas addressed by these ad hoc committees in the past included freight mobility, transit, congestion management, and corridor management.

-The Emerald Coast Regional Council provides the designated professional staff to the Bay County TPO and performs the work required to maintain the continuing, cooperative and comprehensive (3-C) planning process.
-The ECRC serves seven counties and is unique in its role of staffing three (3) separate TPOs in West Florida.
-A Staff Services Agreement, originally established in August 1981, between the TPO and the RPC establishes this staffing arrangement.
+The ECRC provides the designated professional staff to the Okaloosa-Walton TPO and performs the work required to maintain the continuing, cooperative and comprehensive (3-C) planning process.
+The ECRC serves seven (7) counties and is unique in its role in staffing three (3) separate TPOs (MPOs) in West Florida.
+A staff services agreement between the Okaloosa-Walton TPO and the ECRC, effective on February 19, 2015, establishes this staffing arrangement.
 The TPO utilizes the ECRC Continuity of Operations Plan (COOP).
 The COOP provides staff direction and expectations regarding actions to be taken during emergency events.